manankohlii/spacex-launch-data/README.md

 **12.** To create a pull request, click on `compare and pull requests`.
 Please ensure you compare your feature branch to the desired branch of the repo you are suppose to make a PR to.

 **13.** Add appropriate title and description to your pull request explaining your changes and efforts done.
+Always make sure you have pulled the latest code from the master branch before making a PR.

 **14.** Click on `Create Pull Request`.